 The University is committed to fairness, consistency and transparency in selection decisions.
 Members of the selection committee are aware of the principles of equality of opportunity, fair selection and the risks of bias.

-If, for any reason, you have taken a career break, parental leave or have had an atypical career and wish to disclose this in your application, the selection committee will take this into account, recognising that the quantity of your experience may be reduced as a result.
+If, for any reason, you have taken a career break, parental leave or have had an atypical career

 Essential